-To help keep you safe we have made some important changes at all of our hospitals and community sites - whether you are visiting or having an operation/procedure at the Royal Free London.
+To help keep you safe we have measures in place at all of our hospitals and community sites - whether you are visiting or having an operation/procedure at the Royal Free London.

-As of 19 July 2021, the information below still applies for all of our patients and visitors.
+The information below was last updated June 2022.
 Thank you for helping us to keep you safe.

-To help reduce hospital visits, many patients will be asked to have their appointment over the phone or by video.
+To help reduce hospital visits, patients may be asked to have their appointment over the phone or by video.
 However, in some cases we may ask to see you in person.

 What we need you to do:

-- When you visit us, please keep your distance from others and wear your own face covering which covers your nose and mouth.
+- When you visit us, please wear your own face covering or surgical mask which covers your nose and mouth.
 If you are not wearing one, we will give you a mask.
 The face covering or mask must be worn at all times while you are in one of our hospitals or community sites.

 - Use hand sanitiser or wash your hands for at least 20 seconds with warm water and soap as soon as you arrive.
 Hand sanitiser is available at all of our entrances and across buildings so that you can clean your hands more frequently.